desmos-labs/desmos/docs/developers/types/staging/subspaces/subspace.md

 SHA-256 hash string.

 ## `Name`
 The `Name` is the human-readable name of the subspace.
-It must be a non-empty or blank string.
+It must be non-empty nor blank.

 ## `Description`
-The `Description` contains a brief summary of what's the subspace about.
+The `Description` contains a brief summary of what the subspace is about.

 ## `Logo`
 The `Logo` is the URI of the image representing the subspace.